International Stuttering Awareness Day: Activities

 ISAD includes an online conference, running annually from October 1 to 22 each year, targeted at people with an interest in stuttering as well as speech-language pathologists and their clients.
 The conferences, held every year since 1998, are all still available online.
 More boys than girls stutter by a ratio of 8 to 1.
 However, girls are less successful in eliminating their stutter as they mature.

 Worldwide there are public awareness events, a media campaign, educational activities and online resources.

-In an article published in the UK magazine Community Care to mark International Stuttering Awareness Day, Irina Papencheva from the Bulgarian Stuttering Association and Phil Madden from the European Association of Service Providers for Persons with Disabilities demanded a fresh start in attitudes towards stammering, saying that "everyone has the responsibility to be aware, to be sensitive in our conversations and meetings" and to remember that stuttering is "not funny".
+In an article published in the UK magazine Community Care to mark International Stuttering Awareness Day, Irina Papencheva from the Bulgarian Stuttering Association and Phil Madden from the European Association of Service Providers for Persons with Disabilities said that "everyone has the responsibility to be aware, to be sensitive in our conversations and meetings" and that stuttering is "not funny".